Start Date: 10/16/2020 2:00 PM EDT

 Venue Name: Via Zoom

 *******ATTENTION!
-YOU ARE registering for A zoom webcast PRESENTATION************
+YOU ARE registering for An on demand PRESENTATION************

-NOTICE: Access to KACDL’s webcast seminar program ("the program") is granted to the registrant/purchaser only, and such access is not transferable.
+NOTICE: Access to KACDL’s on demand seminar program ("the program") is granted to the registrant/purchaser only, and such access is not transferable.
 The program is to be viewed by the registrant/purchaser only, and not shared with or conveyed to others.

 Representing Protesters 1.0 Total HR including Q&A